 Can you give me 10 mins and I will get back to you as to when I can deliver this?
 Before you go, I have a couple of questions…

-Step 2: Find out more about why you are being asked to deliver a piece of work
+How To Manage Expectations: Find out why you are being asked to deliver a piece of work

 Finding out why you are being asked to do something is a really important step that many people miss, or they don’t feel confident enough to ask when trying to manage expectations.
 If you don’t find out more, you are making it really hard for you to prioritise your work effectively or that of your team.